By Sagar S Jul. 18, 2020

 Surrounded by an endless stream of bad news, “doomscrolling” is a very real phenomenon that’s affecting everyone who uses the internet these days.
 With no outdoor distractions and the need to keep up with the pandemic-related news, doomscrolling is causing mental health issues.

-Over the last few months, a new fad has been discovered — one that has even news websites asking you to stay away from news websites.
+Over the last year, a new fad has been discovered — one that has even news websites asking you to stay away from news websites.
 This latest trend, apart from having some serious implications for our collective mental health, also happens to be one that’ll leave you yearning for the days when “tide pod challenge” meant “enough internet for the day”.
 It’s called Doomscrolling (Verb) — or Doomsurfing depending on how cool the sub-editor in charge of the article is — and was recently coined by the LA Times, in an article discussing words that the coronavirus pandemic has introduced into our lexicon.

 Before that, it was apparently used by a Quartz reporter, who had been posting constant reminders to her followers to stop scrolling through depressing articles and go to bed instead.
 The reporter, in turn, says she saw it being used on Twitter as early as 2018.